Config files

 hash_algorithm

-Hash algorithms will be used by the hash collector.
+Specifies the hash algorithms to be used by the hash

 hash_algorithm: [md5, sha1]